 eBay Selling Tips For New Sellers

-eBay has very few barriers to entry, so most new sellers just jump on and start listing.
-While eBay makes this possible, it is wise to step back, read the eBay policies, and understand what can cause account restriction as well as suspension. eBay doesn't buy "I didn't know better" as an excuse when a rule is violated.
+eBay has very few barriers to entry; so, most new sellers just jump in and start listing.
+While eBay makes this possible, it is wise to step back, read the eBay policies, and understand what can cause account restrictions and suspensions. eBay doesn't buy "I didn't know better" as an excuse when a rule is violated.
 Make sure you understand these basic rules before starting to sell on eBay.

 Take Your Own Photos

 It is against eBay policy to use another seller's photos or to steal them off the Internet.

 If using a photo that you did not take, you must have written permission from the owner.
 The official eBay policy states:

 You should be sure you have permission from the rights owner or creator before you use the following:

 - Images or text copied from websites or internet searches

 - It's usually OK to use information such as measurements, weight, or other item specifications that are necessary to describe the item that you simply can't say any other way.
 However, you should avoid using any other text from product packaging unless you have permission from the owner to do so.

 - Images and text copied from listings of other eBay members